szmudo/pam-watchid/README.md

 > [!NOTE]
 > If you are using macOS Sonoma or later and have already modified `sudo_local`, ensure the file still contains the original `auth       sufficient     pam_tid.so` line, with or without the comment at the start.
 The enable script uses this to "anchor" where the `pam_watchid.so` line will be inserted.
 If the line isn't present, no changes will be made.

+### Nix

+The module is available from nixpkgs as `pam-watchid` and can be enabled using nix-darwin's [`security.pam.services.sudo_local.watchIdAuth`](https://nix-darwin.github.io/nix-darwin/manual/#opt-security.pam.services.sudo_local.watchIdAuth)

 ### Manual
 1. Run inside a cloned copy of the repo: